 According to the National Institute for Mental Health, there are three types of bipolar disorder.
 There is also potentially a fourth bipolar disorder explained below.
 The three types of bipolar disorder include -- bipolar I disorder, bipolar II disorder, and cyclothymic disorder.
 The fourth type is bipolar disorder induced by environment or substance use disorders.

-Can a bipolar person kill?
+Can a bipolar person become violent?

 Should you argue with a bipolar person?

 Aggressiveness is one of the many symptoms of bipolar disorder.
 Keeping this in mind, it’s almost pointless to argue with someone diagnosed with bipolar disorder.
 The aggression that people with bipolar disorder display -- is often a result of bipolar disorder symptoms and shouldn’t be perceived as a personal attack.

 People with bipolar disorder are often given psychological and medical tests when they start to display signs of bipolar disorder.
 Depending on the type of bipolar symptoms present, a medical or mental health professional will diagnose bipolar disorder as bipolar I disorder or one of the other three categories of mental illnesses that involve bipolar episodes.
 There are different approaches for treating bipolar disorder based on the type you have been diagnosed with.

 Can a bipolar person truly love?

 People with bipolar disorder, bipolar depression, and related disorders can have fulfilling and productive relationships.
 This includes loving family relationships and intimate relationships with partners who understand their special needs.
 Bipolar disorder can be treated with medication, psychotherapy, and healthy lifestyle changes.
 If left untreated, bipolar disorder can make it difficult for people to maintain close relationships.

 What is the difference between bipolar 1 and 2?